-Use caution when returning to your home or farm.
+Use caution in the area surrounding your home or farm.
 If you have any doubts about your safety, leave the area immediately and have your property inspected by a qualified building inspector or structural engineer before re-entering.
 Take the time to carefully evaluate the condition of all the structures on your property.
 If it is dark, use flashlights, not candles.

 Look carefully around the entire area.
-Check for downed power lines; they can create major safety hazards.
-Floods can move, shift, or damage gas lines and tanks.
+Check for downed power lines.
+Those can create major safety hazards.
+Earthquakes can move, shift, or damage gas lines and tanks.
 Immediately call your local utility company or propane retailer if any of these hazards exist.